 If your car is stalling or running roughly, have it towed, so you don’t risk further damage.

 If your check engine light comes on steady (not flashing) then you can still drive, but make sure you have your car towed if the check engine light is flashing.
 The flashing check engine light means there is an immediate problem that is ongoing, and this problem will continue to cause more damage to your car as long as it’s running.
 If any of your fluid warning lights come on and you don’t have that fluid handy to refill, have your car towed.
 Even if you do have the fluid handy, you may want to bring your vehicle to the shop as soon as possible, as the reason you’re out of fluid in the first place is likely from a leak.
 If your oil light is on, don’t try to drive the car.
 Doing this can ruin your engine.
 Likewise, if the high-temperature light is on or your temperature gauge is high, don’t drive.
 When the metal parts of your car get hot, they’ll warp.
 Driving with a hot engine can cause additional problems that will cost you more in the long run as well.
-When in doubt, give our trusted mechanics a call at 360-425-3933, and they’ll be able to provide you with advice on whether your car is safe to drive or not.
+When in doubt, give our trusted mechanics a call, and they’ll be able to provide you with advice on whether your car is safe to drive or not.

 SMOKE COMING FROM YOUR CAR